Safe Policies for Reinforcement Learning via Primal-Dual Methods: Safe Learning Has (Almost) Zero Duality Gap

-To be precise, we consider in this section that the agent chooses actions sequentially based on a policy~$\pi \in \ccalP(\ccalS)$, where $\ccalP(\ccalS)$ is the space of probability measures on~$(\ccalA, \ccalB(\ccalA))$ parametrized by elements of~$\ccalS$, where~$\ccalB(\ccalA)$ are the Borel sets of~$\ccalA$.
-Given the equivalence between the continuous task and the episodic problems discussed in Remark \ref{remark_equivalence}, we will develop the results for the discounted problem.
-In this case, the safe-learning problem for arbitrary policies yields
+To be precise, we consider in this section that the agent chooses actions sequentially based on a policy~$\pi \in \ccalP_s(\ccalA)$, where $\ccalP_s(\ccalA)$ is the space of stochastic kernels with source the state space $\ccalS$ and target $\ccalA$.
+Given the relation between the continuous task and the episodic problems discussed in Remark \ref{remark_equivalence}, we will develop the results for the discounted problem.
+In this case, the safe-learning problem yields